ArnavDagar/Arduino-Summer-Camp/README.md

 * OLED Display: Will print out the temperature and humidity given from the TH Sensor This acts as a simple thermostat - there many different applications to this!
 Notice how after runnign this code, putting your finger on the sensor will increase the temperature and humidity.

 Learn more about this project in [this video](https://www.youtube.com/watch?v=xR2um3CB-e0&).
+The Weather Station can be found in [WeatherStation2.ino](src/WeatherStation2.ino).

 ## 10. Water Overflow Detector
 Our final propject before we put everything together will be a Water Overflow Detector.
 For this project, I devised a container with a lid such that the Water Sensor can easily fit in the slot, and a funnel can be placed in the circular hole to increase the water level.